-To validate the adaptive and dynamic techniques utilized in our agent we present two sets of empirical results.
-The first, and more important set of results are taken from the 2005 TAC

-5This can be thought of as a coarse approximation of a component's marginal utility

-SCM seeding rounds6, and summarize CMieux's bidding and procurement performance over 200 games involving agents entered by 25 different teams.
-A second set of results is also presented that examines the accuracy of our forecast module when it comes to predicting supplier prices and customer demand.
-This includes looking at how well a top performing agent such as CMieux is able to predict supplier prices using the limited number of RFQs allowed by the game specifications as well as how accuracy is affected by the forecast horizon in different game phases.
+To validate the adaptive and dynamic techniques utilized in our agent we present three sets of empirical results.
+The first are taken from the 2005 TAC SCM seeding rounds,5 and summarize CMieux's bidding and procurement performance over 200 games involving agents entered by 25 different teams.
+A second set of non-competition results is also presented showing that CMieux significantly outperforms five other publically available versions of top agent binaries over several repeated games.
+A third set of results examines the accuracy of our forecast module when it comes to predicting supplier prices and customer demand.